Jump to content

 The insult hit hard.
 Zdain's face flushed and he blurted out, "What about your mother, she killed herself when she couldn't stand you anymore!"

 This was not what Josel had expected.
 He stared at Zdain, stunned for a moment, before charging at him with a roar.
 Fists pounded the air.
 At least one of the blows struck Monteilon, who cried out in pain and tried to strike back.
-Josel was so enraged that he didn't bother to protect himself, so Zdain's fist landed painfully in the corner of his eye.
+Josel was so enraged that he did not bother to protect himself, so Zdain's fist landed painfully in the corner of his eye.
 But Josel managed to maintain his advantage gained by surprise, and soon Zdain was on the ground, protecting his head.

 Then Josel was grabbed by the shoulders.
 Bartos pulled him off, away from the groaning Monteilon.
 The strong boy held on to him with both hands and would not let Zdain to be attacked again.
 Josel gasped, his head bobbing, and he think there was blood in the corner of his eye.